 The beauty of the travel router is that the wifi service in the hotel doesn’t know how many devices you have connected, since it is all handled by the router.

-3) Built in firewall
+3) Built In Firewall

 When you’re in a public space, connecting to the wifi isn’t always the most secure.
 In fact, it’s not secure at all.
 Just like how you have built-in firewall protection with your wireless at home, why couldn’t you have that same level of security on the road?
-‘Nuff said!
+Enough said!

 You’ve probably noticed that your phone or tablet doesn’t always have the best wifi reception.
 I’ve had numerous occasions where I was left scratching my head why my laptop could see a wireless connection but my phone couldn’t.